TMP Course Descriptions: Period 1

 Retaining top STEM talent is one of the biggest challenges facing organizations today.
 Cultivating work cultures where such talent can thrive is therefore a critical mandate of effective 21st century leadership.

-Led by: Kim Jones, MBA and MA, Anthropology, Kim Jones Alliance LLC
+Led by: Kim Jones, MBA, MA in Anthropology, Kim Jones Alliance LLC

 In this highly interactive class, you will develop actionable strategies for building your brand as an inclusive leader, learn effective approaches for addressing the dynamics that undermine engagement and inclusion in many STEM environments, and build the skills you’ll need to lead the cultural changes that foster retention and top team performance while enabling all employees to thrive.